Ion Rîmaru

-Ion Rîmaru (/ro/; modern spelling Râmaru; 12 October 1946 – 23 October 1971) was a Romanian serial killer dubbed the Vampire of Bucharest (Vampirul din București) or the Blondes' Killer (criminalul blondelor).
+Ion Rîmaru (/ro/; modern spelling Râmaru; 12 October 1946 – 23 October 1971) was a infamous Romanian serial killer, serial raptist, and necrophile, who was popularly known as the Vampire of Bucharest (Vampirul din București) or the Blondes' Killer (criminalul blondelor).
 Rîmaru terrorized Bucharest between 1970 and 1971, killing four women and attacking more than ten others.
 Authorities had made over 2,500 arrests before his capture.
 The women were attacked with an axe, bitten on their breasts and thighs, and raped after they were already dead.

 Biography

 Early life

 Ion Rîmaru was the oldest of three boys born to parents who married in Caracal.
 His parents argued almost daily; the couple eventually separated and his father, Florea, moved to Bucharest, taking a job as a night tram driver.
 After his death years later, Florea himself was discovered to have been a serial killer.

 Rîmaru performed poorly academically and was forced to repeat the ninth grade.
 From adolescence, he exhibited an uncontrollable libido and caused a public scandal in his hometown when he was found to be having a sexual relationship with the underage daughter of his teacher.
 At age 18, he was convicted of aggravated theft.
 Nevertheless, during high school, Rîmaru always received a perfect grade in conduct.